What is Bankruptcy?

 Why Would You Declare Bankruptcy?

 The primary reason for declaring bankruptcy is to start all over again with a clean slate.
 However, there is a secondary reason for filing that might ease some of the tension related to your problems.
-Declaring bankruptcy will stop the badgering phone calls, letters and other attempts to contact and collect from you.
+Declaring bankruptcy will stop the badgering phone calls, letters, and other attempts to contact and collect from you.
 Legally, it’s referred to as “the automatic stay.”
-It means that creditors are prohibited from filing a lawsuit against you or entering liens against your property or constantly contacting you in an effort to get a payment on the debt.
-It also stops things like eviction, utility disconnection and wage garnishments.
-Bankruptcy is a long- tormenting situation.
+It means that creditors are prohibited from filing a lawsuit against you or entering liens against your property, or constantly contacting you to get a payment on the debt.
+It also stops things like eviction, utility disconnection, and wage garnishment.
+Bankruptcy is a long, tormenting situation.
 Once you have filed, the process usually takes six months or more to complete.
-Before, and during that time, you and possibly your friends or workplace, have received phone calls from debt collection agencies trying to settle your accounts.
+Before and during that time, you and possibly your friends or workplace have received phone calls from debt collection agencies trying to settle your accounts.
 Those calls must stop as soon as you declare bankruptcy.
-Bankruptcy in the United States Like the economy, there is a rise and fall to bankruptcy filings in the U.S. In fact, the two are as connected as peanut butter and jelly.
+Bankruptcy in the United States.
+Like the economy, there is a rise and fall in bankruptcy filings in the U.S. The two are as connected as peanut butter and jelly.
 Bankruptcy peaked with just over two million filings in 2005.
 That is the same year the Bankruptcy Abuse Prevention and Consumer Protection Act was passed.
 That law was meant to stem the tide of consumers and businesses too eager to simply walk away from their debts.
 The number of filings dropped 70% in 2006 to just 617,660, but then the economy tanked and bankruptcy filings increased rapidly to 1.6 million in 2010.
 They retreated again as the economy improved and have gone down 50% through 2016.
-What is Filing for Bankruptcy Filing for bankruptcy is a legal process that either reduces, restructures or eliminates your debts.
-Filing bankruptcy with a court is the first step.
-You can file on your own or you can file with an attorney.
+What is Filing for Bankruptcy?
+Filing for bankruptcy is a legal process that either reduces, restructures, or eliminates your debts.
+Filing for bankruptcy with a court is the first step.
+You can file on your own, or you can file with an attorney.
 Bankruptcy costs include attorney fees and filing fees.
 If you file on your own, you will still be responsible for filing fees.

 A Great Alternative To Bankruptcy

 A great alternative to bankruptcy is debt settlement.
 With debt settlement, all of your eligible debts are combined.
-Each month you will put an affordable amount of money into a special purpose saving account.
-Once you have accumulated a good amount of savings, the debt settlement firm will contact your creditors and collectors on you behalf.
-They will begin negotiations in the hopes of settling your debt for much lower than what you owe.
+Each month, you will put an affordable amount of money into a special purpose savings account.
+Once you have accumulated a good amount of savings, the debt settlement firm will contact your creditors and collectors on your behalf.
+They will begin negotiations in the hopes of settling your debt for much less than what you owe.
 Debt settlement may be the best option for you.
 If you would like to learn more, contact us today for your free consultation.
-At CuraDebt, we have a team of debt relief professionals who are waiting to help you will all of your debt related issues.
+At CuraDebt, we have a team of debt relief professionals who are waiting to help you with all of your debt-related issues.
 1-877-850-3328